greenhouse-SEP04/mal/README.md

 # 🌱 Greenhouse Machine‑Learning Service (`mal`)

 This repository contains the **machine‑learning micro‑service** for the SEP4 Greenhouse project.
-It trains and serves lightweight ML models that decide when to **water the plants** and when to **open the ventilation** based on telemetry streamed from the IoT node (`ews`).
+It trains and serves lightweight ML models that decide when to **water the plants** and when to **open the ventilation** based on telemetry streamed from the IoT node.
 The service is designed for low‑latency inference on AWS Lambda while retaining reproducible, version‑controlled builds via GitHub Actions and Terraform.

 > **Key facts**
 >